 - Keep shade plants in the shade so they don't dry out.

 - Place water loving plants at the bottom of slopes where they will benefit from water run - off.

-- Plan and place an efficient irrigation system.
-Not enough water is harmful to the plant, but too much water is just as bad.
+- Plan and install an efficient irrigation system.
+Insufficient water is detrimental to the plant, but excessive water can be just as bad.

 - Plant water efficient grass species or cut back on the turf in your yard and replace with low water use planter beds.